fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

 **NB:** A more consistent way of selecting elements is using a [data attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*) that is specifically defined for testing purposes.
-Using _react-testing-library_, we can leverage the [getByTestId](https://testing-library.com/docs/queries/bytestid/) method to select elements with their specified _data-testid_ attribute.
+Using _react-testing-library_, we can leverage the [getByTestId](https://testing-library.com/docs/queries/bytestid/) method to select elements with a specified _data-testid_ attribute.

 ### Debugging tests